son-n-pham/SQL_CheatSheet/README.md

 ## QUERIES

-### SELECT Statement: is the clause we use every time we want to query information from a database.
+### SELECT Statement is the clause we use every time we want to query information from a database.
 The <b>SELECT *</b> statement returns all columns from the provided table in the result.
 We can also select any column by its header.

 ```SQL